ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>A chance of rain showers after midnight.
-Mostly cloudy, with a low around 44.
-South wind 6 to 16 mph, with gusts as high as
+Mostly cloudy.
+Low around 44, with temperatures rising to around 51 overnight.
+South
-         26 mph.
+         wind 6 to 16 mph, with gusts as high as 26 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">